(Back to the Crossroads Search main page)

 OECD Factbook (Organisation for Economic Co-operation and Development (OECD))

 The OECD Factbook is the organization's best-selling title, an annual global overview focusing on economic, social and environmental indicators for OECD member countries and several additional partners (Brazil, Russian Federation, India, Indonesia, China, South Africa, Chile, Estonia, Israel and Slovenia.)
-Each year a special topic is chosen for a supplemental chapter; in 2009 the special topic is inequality.
+The Factbook is available through the UW-Madison OECD iLibrary subscription.

 Office of Financial Management - State of Washington (State of Washington)